-Use the CDC’s COVID-19 Booster Tool for more information about when you need a booster.
+Use the CDC’s COVID-19 Booster Site for more information about when you need a booster.

-The bivalent booster was recently authorized by the FDA - Pfizer for ages 5+, Moderna for ages 6+.
-A booster is also recommended for individuals 6 months - 4 years who received Moderna for their primary series.
+The bivalent COVID-19 vaccine was authorized by the FDA in August 2022.
 “Bivalent” means that the vaccine has been customized to target the two strains of COVID-19 that are currently causing the majority of infections in the country.
 Updating a vaccine like this isn’t a new idea - it happens every year with the seasonal flu vaccine, for example.
-It is recommended for the bivalent booster to be given 2 months after completion of the primary series, or after the last booster that the individual received.
+Please refer to the chart above for booster recommendations by age group and vaccine brand.

 Does my booster shot need to be the same type of vaccine as my first and second dose?

 No. The CDC has approved a “mix and match” strategy, meaning that individuals who are eligible for a booster shot can receive a different brand for their booster than they received for their primary series.
 However, the “mix and match” strategy is not approved for patients under the age of 5 years.
 Pfizer or Moderna are the preferred brands for the booster, as the FDA limited the use of the J&J vaccine due to an increased risk of a blood clotting condition.
 However, if you are unable to receive Pfizer or Moderna, you will still be able to receive the J&J vaccine.

 What are the side effects of the booster vaccines?